top of page

 Unfortunately, we also see many posts in our communities from physicians that have been denied disability insurance or who have significant exclusions placed on their policies due to preexisting medical conditions or things in their prior medical history that makes insurance companies decide they are too risky to insure.
 It is critical to avoid this situation if at all possible, as once you’ve been denied coverage, many options for disability insurance are closed off to you.

 This article goes over a unique policy called the Guaranteed Standard Issue Policy - the GSI plan - which is available at select training programs (and occasionally employers) and can be used to provide disability insurance to those who might not qualify otherwise, and why you should check to see if your program offers a GSI program if you are deemed at risk of not qualifying for a standard own occupation disability insurance policy.
-Disclaimer/disclosure: This page contains information about our sponsors, as well as affiliate links, which support the group at no cost to you.
-These should be viewed as introductions rather than formal recommendations - please do your own due diligence before making decisions based on this page.
-We are not formal financial, legal, or otherwise licensed professionals, and you should consult these as appropriate.
+Disclaimer/Disclosure: This page contains information about our sponsors and/or affiliate links, which support us monetarily at no cost to you.
+These should be viewed as introductions rather than formal recommendations.
+Our content is for generalized educational purposes.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 To learn more, visit our disclaimers and disclosures.

 Understanding Guaranteed Standard Issue (GSI) disability insurance policies.